 Failed or Restricted Growth

 Having a risk management process can sustain and help grow your company.
-Sure, there’s still a chance you may fail, but your chances of success will be higher after identifying, evaluating, and treating risks, facilitating more confident decision-making.
+Sure, there’s still a chance some risks will come to fruition despite your best efforts.
+Still, your chances of success will be higher after identifying, evaluating, and treating risks, facilitating more confident decision-making.

 Catastrophic Losses

-Managing risk also has serious financial implications.
+Managing risk also has profound financial implications.
 You have much to gain by protecting your company — and potentially everything to lose by not.

 You could lose market share simply because you failed to predict changes in market conditions.
 You could lose money if you fail to anticipate the risks of expanding your company.
 Moreover, failing to prepare to manage difficulties can further cause irreparable damage to your company’s reputation.